Battles at Göta Älv: 1717 Attack on Nya Varvet

 Two of the Gothenburg Squadron's frigates, the Fredericus and the Halmstad had been leased to the Gathenhielm privateers.
 The Halmstad was equipped, but undermanned.
 These two frigates as well as an additional two from Nya Varvet, formed a blockade in Göta älv between Nya Varvet and Rya Nabbe.
 Strömstierna supplied the vessels with barricades so as to prevent the Danes from boarding them.
-Additionally, Nya Älvsborg fortress had been reinforced with a crew of 400 soldiers and 90 cannons.
+Additionally, New Älvsborg fortress had been reinforced with a crew of 400 soldiers and 90 cannons.
 The two cannon batteries Lilla Billingen and Rya Nabbe, with 12 heavy cannons each had been manned with infantry from the Saxon Infantry Regiment led by Colonel G.D Zengerlein.
 In addition, the Småland Regiment as well as an elite unit, the Grenadier Battalion led by Johan Clausen, which composed of handpicked grenadiers from different units, were assigned to man the forts.
 In total, there were around 1000 Swedish soldiers and 200 cannons at the rivermouth of Göta älv.

 At roughly 8 in the morning, the Danes were forced to retreat, due to them not being able to breach the Swedish defenses.
 The Danish force sailed with an east-bearing wind out of Göta älv, with a slightly reduced fleet.
 Two galleys were left behind by the Danes and captured by the Swedes.
 The raid resulted in 52 casualties and 79 badly injured for the Danes.
 40 were mildly injured and could keep working.
 Tordenskjold's superiors questioned his judgement due to his order to go ahead with the raid despite the circumstances.
-In the evening of May 15, the blockade of Gothenburg was lifted and Tordenskjold's squadron started its sail towards Norway.
+In the evening of 15 May, the blockade of Gothenburg was lifted and Tordenskjold's squadron started its sail towards Norway.